 - “My child is easily overstimulated.
 Large groups of kids, crowded places, or busy stores are usually a prescription for trouble.”

 If you are resonating with these descriptions, we have a more in-depth questionnaire for you.
 [LINK + how to interpret] The two side columns list characteristics that cause stress for kids, and the center column describes a child with a well-functioning sensory system.

 Understanding what this means about your child is not based on a certain number of items checked in the side columns but rather on the degree that those issues interfere with daily life.
 There might be a few things that are really stressful and limiting for your child.
-For example your child can’t use a public restroom because the smells and flushing sound are so aversive.
+For example, your child can’t use a public restroom because the smells and flushing sounds are so aversive.

-There is significant overlap between sensory processing challenges (including sensory sensitivity) and diagnoses like autism and ADHD, but sensory processing challenges can be a stand alone issue as well.
+There is significant overlap between sensory processing challenges (including sensory sensitivity) and diagnoses like autism and ADHD, but sensory processing challenges can be a stand-alone issue as well.
 Depending on how it is measured, the prevalence among kids with sensory sensitivities can be anywhere from 5% to 16% or even 21%.

 The latter study also called for increased services for those kids with both sensory sensitivities and “an externalizing disorder” (“problematic behavior related to poor impulse control”) because of “the extremely high level of family impairment reported.”

 The good news is “warm and supportive parenting practices seem to suppress genetic risk for externalizing.”
 In other words, researchers have measured that effective parent training can be significantly helpful for kids who struggle with these issues and their families.